c4mbr0nn3/podcats/README.md

 # Podcats

-A podcast player with cats, heavily inspired by [Podgrab](https://github.com/akhilrex/podgrab).
+A podcast player with cats, inspired by [Podgrab](https://github.com/akhilrex/podgrab).

 I just wanted to have some fun with Vue.js 3 and Vuetify 3 while learning some GoLang skill (still very basic, tho), that's why I started this project.